The Best Primers to Stop Tannin Bleed

 BIN Shellac Based Primer

 This primer also seals knots, sap streaks, and other common surface issues that plague DIY projects.
-Here’s our best knot blocking primer post to learn more about the types of primer that specifically tackles wood knots.
+Here’s our best knot blocking primer post to learn more about the types of primer that specifically tackle wood knots, including BIN shellac.

 Warning: Shellac has a very low flash point, meaning that it can combust at lower temperatures.
 So, if you’re thinking of spraying it with a paint sprayer, you might need to reconsider.
 Check your sprayer’s manufacturer warnings to see if you can use shellac products in your sprayer.
 Most beginner friendly HVLP paint sprayers do not recommend using shellac with the sprayers.